 - 4. Turn the Water Pump switch ON to allow it to operate until you are done draining all faucets and toilet. - 5.
-Open all faucets including the shower head valve. - 6.
+Open all faucets and shower head valves, including the auxiliary shower. - 6.
 Operate the toilet flush lever and hold until water stops flowing in the toilet.
 Then turn water pump switch OFF. - 7.
 Turn off the water heater power switch before draining the water heater tank to avoid damage to the heating element. - 8.
 Drain the water heater by removing the plug from the base of the water heater tank, accessible from the outside of the coach.
 (Requires socket and ratchet.)
 Also open the Pressure-Temperature relief valve at the top right portion of the tank to prevent air locking in the tank while draining.

-After water has stopped draining at all faucets and drain valves, connect a "blow-out" plug to the city water connection on the coach.
-Then use a hand pump or air compressor to force air through the system.
+9. After water has stopped draining at all faucets and drain valves, connect a "blow-out" plug to the city water connection on the coach.
+Then use a hand pump or air compressor regulated to 30 psi or less to force air through the system.
 (A "blow-out" plug can be purchased at any Winnebago or Itasca dealer.
 P/N 701705-01-000.)